Perarasu23/PRODIGY_TrackCode_Web_Development/README.md

 6.Single or Multiplayer Options: Provide options for users to play against each other or against an AI opponent, catering to different preferences.

 7.Responsive Design: Ensure the game interface adjusts seamlessly across various devices and screen sizes for an optimal user experience.

+PRODIGY_TrackCode_Web_Development_WD_05

+Utilizing HTML, CSS, and JavaScript, create a dynamic web page fetching weather data from a specified location or user input.
+Display current weather conditions, temperature, and pertinent details sourced from a weather API.
+Ensure user-friendly interface design with intuitive controls for location input.
+Implement responsive layout for seamless viewing across devices.
+Utilize CSS gradients for visual appeal and modern aesthetics.
+Employ JavaScript to handle API requests and update weather information in real-time.
+Enhance user experience by providing accurate and timely weather updates.

+1.HTML Structure: Develop the webpage structure using HTML, including elements for displaying weather data and user input.

+2.CSS Styling: Apply CSS to create visually appealing design, incorporating gradients for modern aesthetics and enhancing user experience.

+3.JavaScript Functionality: Implement JavaScript to fetch weather data from a weather API based on user input or location, ensuring dynamic content updates.

+4.User Input Handling: Provide functionality for users to input their location or select from available options for fetching weather data.

+5.Weather Data Display: Design the webpage to prominently display current weather conditions, temperature, and other relevant information fetched from the API.

+6.Responsive Design: Ensure the webpage layout adjusts seamlessly to different screen sizes and devices for optimal viewing experience.

+7.API Integration: Integrate with a weather API to retrieve accurate and up-to-date weather information based on user input or location detection.